compBiophyMete/Data-Analytics-Portfolio/Project-6: Data Cleaning of Nashville Housing in SQL/README.md

-In this project's scope, the Nashville Housing dataset was scrutinized for data wrangling.
+In this project's scope, the Nashville Housing dataset was cleaned using SQL.

 Herein, the dataset was cleaned in SQL in the following steps: